-The National Quilt Museum, in partnership with Quilt Alliance, officially commenced the celebration of National Quilting Day in Paducah this March.
-Make any day a "quilting day" with this guide to a quilt-inspired Paducah experience featuring 10 ways you can celebrate the fiber arts in Quilt City USA® throughout the year!
+The National Quilt Museum partners with Quilt Alliance each March to kick off the official celebration of National Quilting Day during National Quilting Month.
+You can make any day a "quilting day" with this guide to a quilt-inspired Paducah, Kentucky experience featuring 10 ways you can celebrate the fiber arts in Quilt City USA®!

 1. The National Quilt Museum

 Named one of the "South's best museums" by Southern Living, this contemporary space is guaranteed to wow both quilters and non-quilters alike!
-With a 600+ piece collection and rotating exhibitions, the National Quilt Museum invites new and expanding audiences to encounter the art of quiltmaking.
+With a 600+ piece collection and rotating exhibitions in-facility and on Quilt Museum Digital, the National Quilt Museum invites new and expanding audiences to encounter the art of quiltmaking during its 30th anniversary year.

 2. Hancock's of Paducah & more Quilt & Fabric Shops

-Celebrating 50 years as "America's favorite fabric store," Hancock's of Paducah presents a one-of-a-kind shopping experience.
-Allow ample time to fully immerse yourself in the astounding selection of high-quality quilting fabrics before making your way to other locally-owned quilt and fabric shops around town including English's Sew & Vac, Calico Country, Must Stitch Emporium and Paper Pieces.
+Celebrating more than 50 years as "America's favorite fabric store," Hancock's of Paducah presents a one-of-a-kind shopping experience — available online while the retail store is closed to the public.
+Allow ample time to fully immerse yourself in the other locally-owned quilt and fabric shops around town including English's Sew & Vac, Calico Country, Artist Endeavors, Tuscan Rose and more.

 4. Quilt City USA® & "Wall to Wall" Murals

 Follow progress on the new Quilt City USA® Murals Project across from the Paducah-McCracken County Convention Center, site of AQS QuiltWeek - Paducah.
-Then continue along the floodwall for the iconic Paducah "Wall to Wall" Murals, a patchwork of portraits from Paducah's past.
+Then continue along the floodwall for the iconic Paducah "Wall to Wall" Murals, a patchwork of portraits from Paducah's past, and more murals featured in the new Paducah Mural Art Experience map and guide.

 5. Yeiser Art Center's Fantastic Fibers

-Host of the international Fantastic Fibers exhibition each spring and the Paducah Fall Fiber Festival, Yeiser Art Center features a constant flow of innovative exhibitions and events.
+Host of the international Fantastic Fibers exhibition each spring, Yeiser Art Center features a constant flow of innovative exhibitions and events.
 Pose on historic Market House Square with Yeiser's mascot, the red yak, and tag #YACpack to share!

 6. Local Art Galleries & Collectives